DanilaJeg/C-Auto-gcc/README.md

 ![image](https://github.com/DanilaJeg/C-Auto-gcc/assets/42975212/0418a127-dc9b-4e77-a906-dcedaac4a905)

 - You can also run `gcc.sh` with the `-c` argument.
-This will compile the file and store it in a folder called **compiled**, inside of the current folder.
+This will run and compile the file and store it in a folder called **compiled**.

 ![image](https://github.com/DanilaJeg/C-Auto-gcc/assets/42975212/568d6248-1894-43cb-b214-35d3d0138012)

-- You can also just type `gcc.sh -c` to compile the last edited file.
+- You can also just type `gcc.sh -c` to run and compile the last edited file.

 # Happy C coding!